ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Directory` directory.
 The ``index.rst`` file in the ``doc/source`` directory defines the first level of your documentation hierarchy.
 The ``toctree`` directive (which stands for "table of contents tree") indicates the maximum number of heading levels that the documentation is to display.
-Below this directive are the directory names for your documentation sections.
+Following this directive are the directory names for your documentation sections.

 .. include:: diag/doc_layout.rst

-Each documentation chapter has its own ``index.rst`` file, as shown by previous figure.
+Each documentation chapter has its own ``index.rst`` file, as shown by the preceding figure.
 The documentation layout can be modeled using the following code in each one of the ``index.rst`` files.